Oshkosh M1070: History

 The M1300 is a M1070A1 revised for use within Europe by the U.S. Army.
 The need for the M1300 formally emerged after the U.S. Army Europe (USAREUR) issued an Operational Needs Statement (ONS) for the M1300-supplied transport capability, which Army headquarters had validated in April 2017.
 From that month through September 2017, the Product Manager for Heavy Tactical Vehicle developed multiple courses of actions that included the development and procurement of a new tractor, leasing tractors outside the US, or ‘enhancing’ the current M1070A1 HET tractor fleet.

 In December 2017, the Army Requirements Oversight Council validated the requirement.
 In January 2018 the service directed the procurement of 170 capability enhanced M1070A1 HET tractors, referred to as ‘rebaselined’ and designated M1300.

 The M1300 requirement was driven by a need to transport heavier loads within Europe, while complying with European Union (EU) standards.
 Projected payloads for the M1300 and semi-trailer were stated to be a minimum of 82 tonnes and up to 90 tonnes (74,389 to 81,647 kg).
 To achieve this, the tractor required some weight redistribution from the front axle and a new multi-axle semi-trailer.
 Oshkosh began working on the M1300 tractor in April 2018 and was scheduled to continue through to April 2020.

 As Oshkosh is the sole developer of the M1070A1 and owns the technical data package (TDP), it was, according to the Army, the only source possessing the requisite knowledge, facilities, tooling, and expertise to perform the capability enhancements required.
 Any other source, through a competitive procurement, to reverse engineer, test and evaluate and then commence initial delivery would require a minimum of 27 months, therefore missing the timeline directive of the ONS.

-In May 2019 Oshkosh announced that the US Army Tank-automotive and Armaments Command (TACOM) had awarded the company and partner, Broshuis BV, a contract to produce semitrailers for the M1300.
+In May 2019 Oshkosh announced that the U.S. Army Tank-automotive and Armaments Command (TACOM) had awarded the company and partner, Broshuis BV, a contract to produce semitrailers for the M1300.
 The contract, initially awarded at US$13.3 million, has a maximum value of US$109.8 million and calls for 170 semitrailers to be delivered between fiscal years (FYs) 2020 and 2021.
-The US Army's selection came after two prototypes successfully completed a three-month test and evaluation phase at Aberdeen Test Centre in Maryland, US.
+The U.S. Army's selection came after two prototypes successfully completed a three-month test and evaluation phase at Aberdeen Test Centre in Maryland, US.